Strong convergence of finite element approximations for a fourth-order stochastic pseudo-parabolic equation with additive noise: Setup and Main Results

-where $u_0$ is $\mathcal{F}_0$ measurable random variable.
+where $f:L_2(\mathcal{O})\to L_2(\mathcal{O})$ is a globally Lipschitz function and $u_0$ is an $\mathcal{F}_0$ measurable random variable.
 To analyze the above system, we introduce the change of variable $v=u-\Delta u$, which converts equation \eqref{eqn1.3} into a stochastic coupled parabolic-elliptic system

 where $v_0=u_0-\Delta u_{0}$.
 We observe that in the above system, the equation in $v$ is a parabolic equation coupled with a nonlinear forcing term $f(u)$ and a stochastic perturbation.
 The second equation in $u$ is an elliptic equation coupled with a linear forcing term $v$.
 In the elliptic equation, $u(t)$ plays the role of a parameter.
 Thus, it is a family of elliptic equations.
 We note that solving for $v$ with the initial condition $v_0$ yields the solution $u$ associated with the initial condition $u_0$.
 Our analysis will focus on $v$ to derive the solution and establish the convergence rate of the finite element approximation as well as semi-implicit time discretization for the equation \eqref{eqn1.3}.
-The constant $C>0$ is a generic constant, possibly varying from line to line.

 First, we consider the stochastic parabolic component of the equation \eqref{eqn1.4}

 where $A=-\Delta$ denotes the Laplace operator with domain $D(A)=H^2(\mathcal{O}) \cap H^1_0(\mathcal{O}) $.
 The operator $-A$ generates the $C_0$ semigroup $\{E(t)\}_{t \geq 0}$.\\ We say that a process $\{v_t\}_{t \geq 0}$ is a mild solution of \eqref{eqn1.5}, if it is $\mathcal{F}_t$ adapted and satisfies the integral equation $\mathbb{P}$ a.s.